Your Custom Nightguard

 To make our teeth grinding pain relief product more comfortable, we designed it to be custom-fit to your teeth.
 When you first receive your CustMbite Nightguard, you will take just a couple of minutes to fit it to your teeth.
 There’s no need to boil it like many other mouthguards require you to do.
 You just need to microwave it quickly and dip it in a bowl of cold water, then apply it to your teeth and follow the directions to make it fit snugly inside your mouth.
 In addition to being more comfortable, this helps the nightguard stay inside your mouth throughout the night.
 After all, a nightguard on your pillow doesn’t provide valuable teeth grinding pain relief at all.

 Bruxism is commonly suffered by children, though it often goes away before they grow up.
 That’s why we’ve also designed a petite-sized CustMbite Nightguard.
 If your child suffers from bruxism, they can use the nightguard to help mitigate the consequences of teeth grinding.
 We even offer our nightguards in a variety of colors—clear, pink, blue, navy, and black—so you or your child can choose your favorite color.
-The CustMbite Nightguard works well for people with braces.
+For teeth grinding, the CustMbite Nightguard is better than a retainer and works well for people with braces.
 You can even remold it each time your or your child’s bite changes, which makes it more cost-effective than having to get a new guard each time.

 The CustMbite Nightguard has been evaluated and cleared by the FDA and it’s free of PVC, BPA, latex, and phthalates.
-It doesn’t absorb saliva, water, or bacteria, so it’s easy to keep clean by washing it in soap and water when you brush your teeth in the morning.
+It doesn’t absorb saliva, water, or bacteria, so it’s easy to keep clean by using the CustMbite All Natural Oral Appliance Cleaner for nightguards, retainers, and any other oral appliance you wear while you brush your teeth each morning.
 Now that you know the CustMbite Nightguard is the best option to provide teeth grinding pain relief, order your nightguard online today!